Zyksa/PronoBot/README.md

 The visuals shown are beta versions and may evolve 😏.
 Note: Custom visual generation (custom canvases) is reserved for premium/partner servers.

+Every Canvas follows the same dark premium art direction, shared hierarchy and status colours.
+Generate a local preview sheet for every visual with `npm run preview:canvas`; PNG files are written to `docs/assets/canvas-previews/` by default.

 | Bet | Configuration |
 | :---: | :---: |